pzerger/supplemental/CISSP/incidment-mgmt.md

 5. Recovery - Returning affected systems back to normal operations.

 6. Lessons Learned - Documenting the incident and identifying improvements.

-## Conclusion

-Note that the language in questions on practice quizzes may be less precise than the actual exam.

-I hope these notes are helpful.
-Feel free to reach out with questions.

-Good luck on the exam!